Ride in the Rain FAQs

 How do I register for the challenge?

 Click the “TAKE THE RIDE IN THE RAIN CHALLENGE.
 SIGN UP TODAY.” link to take you to the platform site.
-Then click the “Overview” tab and then select the “Join Challenge” button.
-Follow the steps to complete the survey and registration.
-If you have registered on the Luum platform you do not need to re-register.
+Then click the “Register” link on the top right.

 How do I create a team?